Our honeymoon was nearly a year ago – can you believe it? I can’t. It feels like just yesterday we were planning out our great adventure!

 The island of Rhodes is jam-packed with amazing things to do and see.
 Whether you’re sticking around the old town, or wanting to head out to Lindos, you’ll have endless options.

-Since we ended up staying in Vlycha Bay, we found ourselves most often going into Lindos, the neighbouring town.
+Since we ended up staying in Vlycha Bay, we found ourselves most often going into Lindos, the neighboring town.
 It’s only about 10 minutes away in a car and it’s really such a beautiful place to visit.
 Vehicles need to park on the outer perimeter, and you can simply walk around the town – it’s so adorable and scenic that you can absolutely get blissfully lost there for hours.
 If you’re visiting, I really recommend that you set aside a few hours just to enjoy strolling around the city, grabbing a bite on one of the many rooftop patios, and shopping the local-owned stores.
 And, of course, set aside some time to check out the Acropolis and St. Pauls Bay – but we’ll get more into that later.

 Here are a few things I think are absolute essentials to see and do during your time in Rhodes: